-80.-This Part shall apply where a credit agreement is a money- Application of Part lending agreement or to any transaction which, whatever its form may be, is substantially one of moneylending.
+96.-This Part shall apply to moneylending agreements or to any Application of Part transaction which, whatever its form may be, is substantially one of IX.
+25 moneylending.

-81.-(1) The Director having taken due regard of any objection Moneylenders licence. by a third party to the issue of a licence, may grant to a person a licence ("a moneylenders licence") upon such terms and conditions 10 as he sees fit authorising that person to engage in the business of moneylending in any particular District Court District or Districts upon application to the Director in that behalf.
+97.-(1) The Director, having considered any objection to the Moneylender's granting of a licence, may grant to a person a licence ("a moneylender's licence") upon such terms and conditions as he sees fit authorising that person to engage in the business of moneylending in any 30 District Court District or in any particular district or part thereof upon application to the Director in that behalf.